njacobs5074/InOutBoard/README.md

 ## Limitations
 1. There is basically no sense of session.
 So, if you login and then reload the page, the app does not know you've previously logged in.
-2. The database, as noted, is in memory.
-If you want to clear it, you'll have to restart the server.